-The Thegene(s) of interest, is placed in between a “promoter sequence” and a “terminator sequence” which are needed for the proper expression and functioning of the gene(s) of interest in an orderly manner.
-This combination ofgenetic elements is known as a “transformation cassette”, as shown in figure 2.
-Different promotersequences control gene expression in different ways depending on their structure and/or cellular signals, ,for example, someallow for the continuous expression of the gene (these are known as “constitutive promoters”), while others switch the expression of the gene on or off in different organs and/or developmental stages of the organism or in response to stimuli or other external influences.
+Using modern biotechnology methods genetic sequences that affect gene expression known as the promoter and terminator are enzymatically added to the gene(s) of interest.
+This combination of promoter, gene of interest and terminator is known as a “transformation cassette”, as shown in figure 2.
+Promoters and terminators are examples of genetic elements that control gene expression in different ways depending on their structure and/or cellular signals.
+For example, some promoters allow for the continuous expression of the gene (these are known as “constitutive promoters”), while others switch the expression of the gene on or off in different organs and/or developmental stages of the organism or in response to stimuli or other external influences.
 Some promoters may be "tissue specific", meaning that they are able to switch on and regulate gene expression only in a few cells or in specific tissues of the organism.